A school thatinspires your childto change the world.

-To inspire each child and their family who enters our doors to find a calling that will change the world.
+To inspire each child and their family who enters our doors to find a calling from God that will change the world.

 At Creator’s House, your child will begin their Hero’s Journey.
 We will guide them to discover and use their strengths to seize opportunities and solve meaningful, real-world problems.
 We encourage all students to be curious, independent, and lifelong learners.

 Children will learn to explore the arts, social sciences, technology, and the wonders of the natural world.
 We will support your young hero and encourage them to uphold the highest standards of excellence.